FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/medium/README.md

 ![alt](https://github.com/FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/blob/develop/medium/images/cl.gif?raw=true)

-Good news everyone, in this article we are not going to fit a linear regression model on the COVID-19 data!
-But, instead we are going to build a sematic browser using deep learning to search in more than 50k papers about the recent COVID-19 disease.
+Today we are going to build a sematic browser using deep learning to search in more than 50k papers about the recent COVID-19 disease.

+All the code is on my GitHub [repo](https://github.com/FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning).
+While a live version of this article is [here](https://github.com/FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/blob/develop/tutorial.ipynb)

-The key idea is to encode each paper in a vector representing its semantic content and then search using cosine similary between a query and all the encoded documents.
+The key idea is to encode each paper in a vector representing its semantic content and then search using cosine similarity between a query and all the encoded documents.
 This is the same process used by image browsers (e.g. Google Images) to search for similar images.

-So, so our puzzle is composed by three pieces: data, a mapping from papers to vectors and a way to search.
+So, our puzzle is composed of three pieces: data, a mapping from papers to vectors and a way to search.

 Most of the work is based on [this project](https://github.com/gsarti/covid-papers-browser) in which I am working with students from the Universita of Trieste (Italy).
 A live demo is available [here](http://covidbrowser.areasciencepark.it/).